bhuwanb23/SustainAlign/README.md

 ⚡ Clarity: One platform, one story, one mission → CSR money reaches where it matters, with proof.

 👉 SustainAlign = LinkedIn + Bloomberg Terminal for CSR & ESG in India.
 Not just an idea.
 Not just a demo.
-A working prototype solving a real India-first problem with IBM at its core
+A working prototype solving a real India-first problem
 ---

 ## 🎯 Problem Statement